Noaemien/q-trader/README.md

 # ********************** Lessons Learned *************************************
 Trade Long Only.
 Short brings losses.
+Breakout brings losses
+Limit order brings losses

 Trading on Mercury Retrograde brings a lot of fakeouts and glitches.
 Must be avoided.